 How important is recognition?
 According to a report by Mercer, more than one-third of Americans are actively looking for a new job, with 43% citing lack of recognition as one of the main reasons for their unhappiness.
 So take the time to brag on your team.
 Do it right and everyone reaps the rewards.

-Want to create a business where your team is happy, productive and ready to take on each and every day?
-Join us for our next FREE webinar: The 5 Fixes to Get Your Team to Act Like Owners.
+Want your business to be something you actually enjoy running?
+A place where your team is happy, productive and eager to succeed?
+Join us for our next FREE webinar, Escape Survival Mode: EntreLeadership’s 3 Pillars to Take Control of Your Business.
 Reserve your spot now.